Radmila Lolly: Musical career

 On November 19, 2019, her song "U R Moving Me", a collaboration with singer Dani Hagan, was ranked number 21 on Billboard Dance Club Songs chart.
 On March 27, 2020 she again appeared on the same list with the song "Tonight", which climbed to the fortieth position.
 The same year she released two new singles: "Rule 1" and "Snake Body", the latter produced by Carlos A. Molina.

-In 2021, Radmila released her single "MAGIC".
+In 2021, Lolly released her single "MAGIC".
 The song was written during lockdown as an ode to her new home, Miami, the "Magic City".
 In 2022, she collaborated with fellow Miami artist DJ Mike Tee to release MAGIC (Miami Beach House Remix).
+"MAGIC" also became a Billboard hit, charting on the Billboard Top 40 Indicator Chart.